Best Student Credit Cards for 2024

 2. Which cards have rules and requirements specifically tailored to students?
 For instance, we looked favorably at cards that allow international students to apply without a social security number and cards that let students take other income besides just from a job into consideration, just to name a few.

 3. Which cards offer extra perks and deals for students?
-We looked at things such as offering free Amazon Prime Student or a bonus for good grades, for example.
+We looked at cards that offer free Amazon Prime Student or a bonus for good grades, for example.

 Much of this is subjective, but it all comes down to the main question: “Are these good credit cards for college students??
 The answer is “yes,” though, as we’ve noted, some of them are better than others.